terryluo2001/rick-and-morty-frontend/README.md

 3. Also in order to run the website properly, the backend also needs to be initiated, please follow the README.md file in rick-and-morty-backend.

+4. The environment variables file is used to configure the API url which calls the backend, feel free to change it to your preferred
+URL to call the backend.

 Enjoy the app!